basho/basho_docs/source/riak/tutorials/fast-track/What-is-Riak.md

 next: ["Building a Dev Environment", "Building-a-Development-Environment.html"]
 ---

 This page introduces the architecture behind Riak's core principles: availability, fault-tolerance, operational simplicity and predictable scaling.
-If you already know this, *[go build a four-node cluster](Building-a-Development-Environment.html)*.
+If you already know this, you can skip it and [[go build a four-node cluster|Building a Development Environment]].

 ## How Does a Riak Cluster Work?